- Exfoliating removes dead cells from the skin’s surface to improve its health and appearance.

 - 1–2 tbsp brown sugar

-- 1 tbsp lemon juice
+- 1 tbsp fresh lemon juice

 Directions

-- Combine oil and lemon juice in a bowl.
+- Combine oil and lemon juice in a bowl

-- Add brown sugar and stir until you reach a thick, gritty consistency.
+- Add brown sugar and stir until you reach a thick, gritty consistency

 Colloidal oatmeal and aloe vera face scrub for sensitive skin

-Colloidal oatmeal is oatmeal ground into a very fine powder.
+Colloidal oatmeal is oatmeal that is ground into a very fine powder.
 It is known to help restore the stratum corneum, which is usually compromised in sensitive skin.
 The superfine particles can also gently exfoliate.

 Ingredients